Noroff-FEU-Assignments/project-exam-1-Tanific/README.md

 ## Description

 This site is aimed to be a blog site for ocean related topics.
-It is made fetching data from a WordPress API.
+It is made fetching data from a WordPress REST API.
 It contains a slider carousel and parallax scroll effects.
 The contact page has error validation.
 Breadcrumbs are also dynamic.

 These pages are included in this site: